-If any of these sound like you, then you need to read this.
+If any of these sounds like you, then you need to read this.
 Although budgeting when you work for tips may seem like an impossible task, it’s actually easier than you might imagine.

 The Frustrations of Budgeting When You Work for Tips

 It definitely seems more difficult to budget when you don’t know how much money you’re going to make each week.
 Unfortunately, that uncertainty leads to a “spend it while you’ve got it” mentality—with the expectation that you’ll earn great tips on Saturday night to make up the money you spent impulsively.

 However, there are a few problems with that mindset.
 First, it can really stress you out.
 Not knowing whether you can afford to pay rent or buy groceries makes you anxious and unhappy.
 And those negative feelings can affect other areas of your life like your health, job, and relationships.